inspiration88/AI-Trading-Bot-By-GPT-4/readme.md

 1. Based that is built on ChatGPT-4 i would leave open the possibility for people to edit the trading enviroment to train the bot into different strategies

 2. I would like to reinforce its knowledge by making it learn crypto charts so its being capable of trade any coin with profit

+3. Add more connectors for other exchanges like Okx, Bybit, Kucoin, Kraken, etc.

 ## Goal